How to Get Local User Accounts from Domain Computers

 Fetch Local User Accounts from Domain Computers using PowerShell Script

-We have divided this tutorial in parts.
-So that you can understand the working of the script easily.
+We have divided this tutorial into parts.
+So that you can understand the workings of the script easily.
 In the first part, we will explain the functionality of the PowerShell script.
 And in later parts, we will show you how to make it work.
 So, let’s get started with preparing the script.

 A) Getting the Script Ready